marcelolx/beam/README.md

 ### Why make a microservice?
 - oorja needed a realtime messaging functionality between room participants.
 Elixir felt like the perfect tool I could use for this purpose.
 It's fault tolerant, highly availabile and distributed.
 You get a lot of stuff for free.
 - Phoenix framework can also track user presence using distributed pubsub.
 - Performance: Initial version of oorja used to watch mongodb oplog for any updates to the `Room` documents and then used to push the changeset to the room participants.
 It is how pub/sub works in a meteor app.
 However cpu usage grows with the number of subscriptions.
 Now the backend knows when a room document has changed since it is solely responsible for it, so instead of watching the db for changes, the backend now hits Beam to broadcast an event that the *room document is updated*.
 Anyone subscribed to the room channel can fetch the updates when they recieve such an event.
-So in affect pub/sub was removed from the meteor app, bringing down its cpu usage.
+So in efect pub/sub cpu usage went down

 ### Running the app